-Harrah's New Orleans, The Quad, Bally's Las Vegas and Cromwell Management Fees
+Harrah's New Orleans, The LINQ Hotel & Casino, Bally's Las Vegas and Cromwell Management Fees

-Harrah's New Orleans Management Company, The Quad Manager, LLC, Bally's Las Vegas Manager, LLC and Cromwell Manager, LLC (collectively, the "Property Managers" and individually, a "Manager"), wholly-owned indirect subsidiaries of CEOC, manage the operations of Harrah's New Orleans, The Quad, Bally's Las Vegas and Cromwell.
+Harrah's New Orleans Management Company, The Quad Manager, LLC, Bally's Las Vegas Manager, LLC and Cromwell Manager, LLC (collectively, the "Property Managers" and individually, a "Manager"), wholly-owned indirect subsidiaries of CEOC, and prior to the assignment of each respective management agreement to CES as of October 1, 2014, managed the operations of Harrah's New Orleans, The LINQ Hotel & Casino, Bally's Las Vegas and Cromwell.
 Fees paid to the Property Managers for such services include a base management fee calculated at 2.0% of adjusted gross operating revenue plus net casino wins, and an incentive fee calculated at 5.0% of EBITDA less the base management fee.
-For the three and six months ended June 30, 2014 the fees were \$3.2 million.
-These fees were included in Management fees to related parties in the Combined and Consolidated Condensed Statements of Comprehensive Income/(Loss).
-As of June 30, 2014 the payable balances related to these fees were recorded in Payables to related party in the Combined and Consolidated Condensed Balance Sheets and were \$0.9 million.
+For the three and nine months ended September 30, 2014 the fees were \$5.3 million and \$8.5 million, respectively.
+These fees were included in Management fees to related parties in the Combined and Consolidated Condensed Statements of Operations and Comprehensive Income/(Loss).
+As of September 30, 2014 the payable balances related to these fees were recorded in Payables to related party in the Combined and Consolidated Condensed Balance Sheets and were \$1.0 million.

 In May 2014, CGPH purchased a 50% interest in the management fee revenues of the Property Managers for \$138.0 million, recognized as a long-term prepaid asset included in Deferred charges and other in the Company's Combined and Consolidated Condensed Balance Sheets.
 The prepaid asset will be amortized over 15 years, which represents the term of the related management contracts.
-During the three and six months ended June 30, 2014, the Company recorded amortization in the amount of \$1.5 million, which is included in Management fees to related parties on the Company's Combined and Consolidated Condensed Statements of Comprehensive Income/(Loss).
-Additionally, during the three and six months ended June 30, 2014, the Company received 50% of the management fees paid to CEOC in the amount of \$1.6 million, which is included in Management fees paid to CEOC in the amount of \$1.6 million, which is included in Company's Combined and Consolidated Condensed Statements of Comprehensive Income/(Loss).
+During the three and nine months ended September 30, 2014, the Company recorded amortization in the amount of \$2.3 million and \$3.8 million, respectively, which is included in Management fees to related parties on the Company's Combined and Consolidated Condensed Statements of Operations and Comprehensive Income/ (Loss).
+Additionally, during the three and nine months ended September 30, 2014, the Company recorded a 50% credit of the management fees paid to CEOC in the amount of \$2.6 million and \$4.2 million, respectively, which is included in Management fees payable to related parties on the Company's Combined and Consolidated Condensed Statements of Operations and Comprehensive Income/(Loss).